chalk/chalk/readme.md

 ### chalk.wrapper

-The wrapper marks the unprintable characters.
+The wrapper marks the unprintable characters from style tags.
 A wrapper can be added to the styles, so you can escape characters or add marks to then.
 By default, these wrappers are empty strings `""`.